dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/DNS (Domain Name System)/DNS (Domain Name System).md

  *Expand with more topics here as there is plenty from Day004 and on the topic in general..*

+- Operates on the 7th Layer (Application Layer)
+- Uses UDP Port 54 by default
+- TCP Port 53 as a default fallback

 - DNS
 	- Domain Name System